Forecast issued at 3:54 pm EST on Friday 1 July 2016.

 - Mostly sunny.
 20% chance of a shower offshore north of Point Lookout, near zero chance elsewhere.

 - East to northeasterly about 10 knots becoming northerly during the day then increasing to 10 to 15 knots during the evening.

 - Cloudy.
 50% chance of showers.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 - This forecast is also available via scheduled broadcasts on marine radio.

 - Tide Predictions

-The next routine forecast will be issued at 4:45 am EST Tuesday.
+The next routine forecast will be issued at 4:45 am EST Saturday.